Lukla Airport Flight: First Step to Everest Region

 The word “Lukla” means the area of goats and sheep.
 This airport used to be called Lukla Airport after the Lukla Village in the Solukhumbu District of northeastern Nepal, where it is located.

-However, in 2008, it was renamed Tenzing Hillary Airport to honor Tenzing Norgay Sherpa and Edmund Hillary, the first persons to reach Everest.
+However, in 2008, it was renamed Tenzing Hillary Airport to honor Tenzing Norgay Sherpa and Edmund Hillary, the first people to reach Mount Everest.

 It holds a special place in the hearts of trekkers and mountaineers as the gateway to the Everest region.
 Its runway is notably short and positioned on a steep incline, adding thrill to every landing and take-off.